umaaps/umaaps.github.io/README.md

 Based off of [Bootstrap](http://getbootstrap.org/)

-Some code and framework design are by [StrathSEDS Group][ss]
+Some code and framework design are nicely done by [StrathSEDS Group][ss]

 Licence
 -------

-This code is under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License][cc-l].
-Permissions beyond the scope of this license cannot be granted without contacting the [original author](chanyufei@gmail.com).
+This code and content is under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License][cc-l].
+Permissions beyond the scope of this license cannot be granted without contacting the original author at chanyufei [at] gmail [dot] com.

 [rb]: http://www.ruby-lang.org/